axioned/checklist/checklists/a-remote-day-of-atolye15.md

 ---

 - [ ] Wake up at usual time
-Actually, since there is no travel to work time involved, you can -and definitely should- skip your first couple alarms.
+Actually, since there is no travel to work time involved, you can - and definitely should - skip your first couple alarms.
+If you are travelling to office 🙌, take in the fresh air, sunlight and meet your team in person (lucky you!).

 - [ ] Air out your room
 It is highly important to air out your room, they said.

-- [ ] Brew a good coffee
+- [ ] Brew a good coffee or tea
-No day should start without a coffee, make one.
+No day should start without a coffee or tea, make one.

 - [ ] Make breakfast
 Or not, not everyone eats breakfast.
 And it's okay.

-- [ ] Wash your hands
-Yeah, wash them good!

-- [ ] Get on to your desk by 08:30
+- [ ] Get on to your desk by 11:30 IST or a different based on what works for you and the team
-You might want to consider connecting to Slack a couple minutes before that to catch the morning joke around.
+Discuss with your project team on how you want to ensure there is adequate overlap in all of your schedules.

-- [ ] Join to your daily scrum meetings
+- [ ] Join to your daily standup meetings
-Every scrum team has their morning meetings around 08:30
+Every team has their daily standup meetings around 11:00-13:00 IST.

 - [ ] Get to work
 You might want to follow [Design Life-Cycle of a Jira Issue](/checklist/design-life-cycle-of-a-jira-issue) or [Coding Life-Cycle of a Jira Issue](/checklist/coding-life-cycle-of-a-jira-issue)

 - [ ] Prepare lunch
-Since there is no Seço around 😞, you should prepare your own lunch

-- [ ] Wash your hands, again
-This should be your at least 4th washing today.
+Make sure you have your lunch.
+Don't skip it!

 - [ ] Check Slack for some more joke around
-There is %100 a joke around going on in the #goygoy channel.
+There is 100% a joke around going on in the #random channel.

 - [ ] Join to mid-daily meetings
 It's 13:00, that means there is another scrum meeting going on in your team's Slack channel.
 Join it.

 - [ ] Get back to work
 Pretty straight-forward, huh?
 Good.

-- [ ] Check if it's ~16:45
+- [ ] Check if it's ~19:30 IST
 If so, it's daily CRM time.
 Follow the [CRM Checklist](/checklist/daily-crm-reporting-checklist).

-- [ ] Check if you've washed your hands
-Smell them, look at them idk...
-Boil 'em, mash 'em, stick 'em in a stew!

 - [ ] Come back to this checklist tomorrow